 If you’d like to experience the great outdoors but aren’t quite ready to leave your boat, then fishing might be the perfect activity for you.
 Zander fishing on the Grand Union canal is the perfect way to while away an afternoon.

 Why zander?
 This fish is an invasive species that was introduced to our waterways back in the 1970s.
-Since then zander have thrived in the murky waters of busy waterways, thanks to their eyes which are perfectly adapted to poor visibility.
+Since then zander has thrived in the murky waters of busy waterways, thanks to their eyes which are perfectly adapted to poor visibility.
 The zander is a voracious predator and has killed off stocks of native fish such as roach and gudgeon.

-Whilst there’s still a good chance you’ll catch a fish other than zander, it’s important to remember that if you do catch a zander, you shouldn’t return it to the water.
+while there’s still a good chance you’ll catch a fish other than zander, it’s important to remember that if you do catch a zander, you shouldn’t return it to the water.
 DEFRA has made clear that zander are a non-native invasive species, so can’t be returned to the waterways.

-Related Locational Guides
+Related England Guides

 - 2 Days in London Itinerary